Dolutegravir 50 mg is a 9 mm diameter round yellow tablet.

 - For most people, dolutegravir can be taken “with or without food”.
 However, taking with a meal is recommended for people with integrase drug resistance as food increases drug levels.
 This increase is greatest with a high fat meal.
 (Food study link)

-- Drug interactions: There is a caution for interactions with some supplements, antacids and multivitamins.
+- Drug interactions: There is a caution for interactions with some supplements (containing calcium, magnesium or aluminium), antacids and multivitamins.
 This requires separating the dolutegravir dose by at least four hours.
 Another important interaction is that dolutegravir doubles levels of metformin, and requires careful monitoring.

-- A three-in-one formulation of dolutegravir plus abacavir plus 3TC in a single pill called Triumeq was approved on 22 August 2014 in the US and on 3rd September 2014 in the EU.
+- A three-in-one formulation of dolutegravir plus abacavir plus 3TC in a single pill called Triumeq was approved in the US and the EU in 2014.

 - Dolutegravir seems to have fewer side efffects than most other HIV drugs.
 However, since approval there have been more reports of CNS side effects (similar to efavirenz).
 These includes mood changes and difficulty sleeping.
 Although these are not common, case reports include needing to change to another drug.